 My biggest gripe is that it’s too small for fish.
 At only 1/2 a gallon in capacity, I couldn’t recommend this tank to anyone for keeping fish.
 This makes the list because the price is so attractive and I wanted to keep it on here so I can talk about how it’s too small for fish.

 I would probably put a ghost shrimp in here at most.
-It's a novelty item and I would expect to upgrade to something more in the future.
-If it was a 3 gallon tank that removed fish waste like it does on the infomercial, I feel the concept would be amazing and would have the potential to bounce the biOrb out of the top of the list.
+It’s a novelty item and I would expect to upgrade to something more in the future.
+If it was a 3 gallon tank that removed fish waste like it does on the infomercial, I feel the concept would be amazing and would have the potential to bounce the biOrb out of the top of budget option list.

 - Truly self cleaning